PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 You'll receive this message: *You have provided public access to this bucket.
 We highly recommend that you never grant any kind of public access to your S3 bucket.*

-## Create an IAM Policy for Lambda
+## Create an IAM Policy and Role for Lambda
 `ccoa-s3-write-policy`
 1. Go to the [IAM](https://console.aws.amazon.com/iam/) console
 2. Click on **Policies**